geekpradd/geekpradd.github.io/life/post.md

 ##Exploration and Acceptance

-We travelled a lot during those 4 years.
+We traveled a lot during those 4 years.
 Different parts of India, different cultures.
 Bihar, UP, West Bengal, Jharkhand, Delhi, Rajasthan, I experienced all of them.
 Even though I did feel like I am being strictly observed in Bihar and UP, I still enjoyed the landscape and the monuments.

 I explored the world on my computer.
 I used to read anything and everything on Wikipedia that I could find, whether it be celebrity trivia to UN Security Council to Nuclear Non Proliferation Treaty.

 The problem stemmed from the fact that nobody ever cared about what was stored in my brains.
 There were some quizzers led by our maths teacher but they used to be limited to India.
-And frankly, I didn't give a fuck about India and it's mightyness.
+And frankly, I didn't give a fuck about India and it's mightiness.

 I had to accept the fact that I was alone in this world.
 My parents couldn't understand me, still don't.
 Schoolmates were not upto my standards.
 I had to accept that I had nobody to share with, nobody to have fun with.
 You see, the guys that I was friends with, would never have the guts to bunk class, nor do antics that Mandeep does.
-Nor did they provide the oppurtunity to talk about things and people, like I do with you.
+Nor did they provide the opportunity to talk about things and people, like I do with you.

 So I became kind of a loner.
 And so to survive, I started to put on masks.
-Pretention as they say.
+Pretension as they say.
 I had to laugh at all those silly jokes about prostitutes, all those relationship drama between different people.
 I was degrading myself and was slowly losing control over myself.

 I couldn't figure out who I was.
 Was I the innocent kid from APSN or the geek who writes lots of code or the studious jerk in school who had no standards in order to survive?